AnastasiaMegabit/FASTbot/README.md

 - we had begun assembling the body of the rover
 - we believed it would be suitable for the rough, unpredictable terrain we expected for a carrier bot,

-but later on, we decided to choose the turtlebot 2, mainly because unlike the rover it was well integrated with ROS and rviz and was fully functional.
+but later on, we decided to choose the TurtleBot 2, mainly because unlike the rover it was well integrated with ROS and rviz and was fully functional.
 This would allow us to focus on the actual implementation of the algorithm for a carrier bot, run the algorithm several times and refine it and then port it to the custom hardware for the raspberry pi rover where we would inevitably have to work through many other challenges such as installing encoders to control the trajectory and velocity of the bot given the huge tires and create a custom URDF file for our rover in rviz.

 ### Challenges